azevedogustavo/IC/README.md

 # IC UFF
 # this research was an attempt to use fault tolerance tool to try on cloud
 Scripts for research from UFF
-The config.sh SCRIPT were made by Rafaela Brum to install and config CRAC
+The config.sh script were made by Rafaela Brum to install and config CRAC